 Based on reasonable projections of faculty availability and appropriate curriculum considerations, the following courses can change as deemed necessary by Baker University to fulfill its role and mission.
 Completing the 60-credit-hour AAB curriculum requires approximately 24 months.

-BU 110* Orientation to Business Education
+BU 110: Introduction to Business Education

 Foundations Track: Students with Fewer than 24 College Credits

-SO 242 Society and the Individual
+SO 242: Society and the Individual

-An essential goal of sociology is to understand the dynamic relationship between social structures and individual values and behaviors.
+An essential goal of sociology is to understand the dynamic relationships between social structures and individual values and behaviors.
 This course explores the nature of human interaction in its social context.
 Primary focus is given to the study of the relationship between norms, social roles and society.
 The course also discusses the nature of social identities, social transactions and the development of the “self.”
 How each applies to gender and sexuality, obedience and conformity, socialization and groups will also be discussed.
-(3 credits)

-BU 102 Business Writing
+EN 102: Business Writing

-PS 115 Introduction to American Politics
+PS 115: Introduction to American Politics

-EN 110 Literature and Ideas
+EN 110: Literature and Ideas

-PH 111 Critical Thinking
+HU 111: Critical Thinking

-CO 102 Business Communication
+CO 102: Business Communication

-HI 231 1945-1980: Decades of Change
+HI 231: 1945-1980: Decades of Change

-PY 258 Industrial and Organizational Psychology
+PY 258: Industrial and Organizational Psychology

-BI 120 Human Ecology
+BI 120: Human Ecology

 Pathways Track: Students with 24 or More Credits

-BU 230* Financial Planning
+BU 230: Financial Planning

-Learn about the role of consumers in the economy.
-Students will develop a basic financial plan, apply budgeting procedures in daily and monthly spending plans, calculate principal and interest, define types of consumer credit and identify types of housing mortgages.
-Applying course concepts, the student should be able to determine individual insurance needs and be able to explain employee and retirement benefits.
+In this course, students learn about the role of consumers in the economy.
+Students will develop a basic financial plan, apply budgeting procedures in daily and monthly spending plans, calculate principal and interest, define types of consumer credit, and identify types of housing mortgages.
+Applying course concepts, the student will be able to determine individual insurance needs and be able to explain employee and retirement benefits.

-BU 250* Advertising and Promotion
+BU 250: Advertising and Promotion

-MA 145 College Algebra
+MA 145: College Algebra

-BU 220* Foundations of Business Management
+BU 220: Foundations of Business Management

-BU 260* Fundamentals of Accounting
+BU 260: Fundamentals of Accounting

-BI 245 Human Nutrition
+BI 245: Human Nutrition

-BU 240* Basic Economics
+BU 240: Basic Economics

-EC 111 Economic Analysis of Social Issues
+EC 111: Economic Analysis of Social Issues

-RE 350* Bible and Leadership
+RE 350: Bible and Leadership

-MM 140 Mass Media and Society
+MM 140: Mass Media and Society